flannerym/Read/README.md

 url="https://herbariumworld.files.wordpress.com/2022/08/lewis-artemesia-longifolia.jpg">

 <param ve-image fit
-        label="Specimen of <em>Piptadenia peregrine<em>, now <em>Anadenanthera peregrina<em>, collected by Richard Spruce on the north shore of the Amazon, at entrance to the Rio Negro in August 1851.
+        label="Specimen of <em>Piptadenia peregrine</em>, now <em>Anadenanthera peregrina</em>, collected by Richard Spruce on the north shore of the Amazon, at entrance to the Rio Negro in August 1851.
 'This tree is planted by the Indians near their houses. . .the seeds are roasted and ground in the manner of coffee, and the powder taken as snuff.'" description="Royal Botanic Gardens, Kew" url="https://herbariumworld.files.wordpress.com/2022/12/spruce.jpeg"> {#paragraph9}